Mongols: Post-Qing era

-The Inner Mongols established the short-lived Republic of Inner Mongolia in 1945.
+The Inner Mongols established the short-lived Inner Mongolian People's Republic in 1945, before its integration into the Chinese Communist Party-led zones.

 Another part of Choibalsan's plan was to merge Inner Mongolia and Dzungaria with Mongolia.
 By 1945, Chinese communist leader Mao Zedong requested the Soviets to stop Pan-Mongolism because China lost its control over Inner Mongolia and without Inner Mongolian support the Communists were unable to defeat Japan and Kuomintang.

-Mongolia and Soviets supported Xinjiang Uyghurs' and Kazakhs' separatist movement in the 1930–1940s.
-By 1945, the Soviets refused to support them after its alliance with the Chinese Communist Party and Mongolia interrupted its relations with the separatists under pressure.
-Xinjiang Oirat's militant groups operated together the Turkic peoples but the Oirats did not have the leading role due to their small population.
-Basmachis or Turkic and Tajik militants fought to liberate Central Asia (Soviet Central Asia) until 1942.
+Mongolia and thea Soviets supported the Uyghur and Kazakh separatist movement during the 1930s and 1940s.
+By 1945, the Soviets refused to support them after their alliance with the Chinese Communist Party and Mongolia interrupted its relations with the separatists under pressure.
+Xinjiang Oirat militant groups operated together the Turkic peoples but the Oirats did not have the leading role due to their small population.
+Basmachis or Turkic and Tajik militants fought to liberate Soviet Central Asia until 1942.

-On February 2, 1913 the Treaty of friendship and alliance between the Government of Mongolia and Tibet was signed.
-Mongolian agents and Bogd Khan disrupted Soviet secret operations in Tibet to change its regime in the 1920s.
+On February 2, 1913, the Treaty of Friendship and Alliance between the Government of Mongolia and Tibet was signed.
+Mongolian agents and the Bogd Khan disrupted Soviet secret operations in Tibet to change its regime in the 1920s.

-On October 27, 1961, the United Nations recognized Mongolian independence and granted the nation full membership in the organization.
+On October 27, 1961, Mongolia officially became an official member of the United Nations.

-The Tsardom of Russia, Russian Empire, Soviet Union, capitalist and communist China performed many genocide actions against the Mongols (assimilate, reduce the population, extinguish the language, culture, tradition, history, religion and ethnic identity).
+The powerful states of Russia and China have committed many abuses against Mongols in their homeland, including war crimes and crimes against humanity, sometimes characterized as cultural genocide, with targets among the Mongol language, culture, tradition, history, religion, and ethnic identity.
 Peter the Great said: "The headwaters of the Yenisei River must be Russian land".
 The Russian Empire sent the Kalmyks and Buryats to war to reduce the populations (World War I and other wars).
-During the 20th century, Soviet scientists attempted to convince the Kalmyks and Buryats that they're not Mongols during (demongolization policy).
-35,000 Buryats were killed during the rebellion of 1927 and around one-third of the Buryat population in Russia died in the 1900s–1950s.
+During the 20th century, Soviet scientists attempted to convince the Kalmyks and Buryats that they were not Mongols under its demongolization policy.
+35,000 Buryats were killed during a rebellion in 1927, and around one-third of the Buryat population in Russia died in the 1900s–1950s.
 10,000 Buryats of the Buryat-Mongol Autonomous Soviet Socialist Republic were massacred by Stalin's order in the 1930s.
-In 1919 the Buryats established a small theocratic Balagad state in Kizhinginsky District of Russia and it fell in 1926.
+In 1919, the Buryats established a small theocratic Balagad state in the Kizhinginsky District of Russia which later fell in 1926.
 In 1958, the name "Mongol" was removed from the name of the Buryat-Mongol Autonomous Soviet Socialist Republic.